Healthy Homes Assessment Naenae

 Home Assessments Naenae for Rental Properties

-There are a myriad of things to look over when conducting an house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-A few examples are:
+There are a variety of things to check during the house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+The most common are:

-The repercussions of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling could be significant for property owners and landlords.
-For professional assistance, get in touch today to book your rental property house evaluation.
+The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of the tenant solutions ruling can have a significant impact for property managers and landlords.
+For expert guidance, contact us today to book your rental property home evaluation.

 home assessments for rental properties